joelstarravalos/CS453-P3/README.md

 # Overview

 In this assignment, we will write a simple character driver called booga.
-Please do a git pull --rebase in your git repo to get the booga project folder that contains the starter code and scripts for this project.
 Note that, you will only be able to test this assignment on a Linux machine where you have root privilege.
-A VMware-based CentOS 7 (64 bit) VM image is created on each desktop machine in the classroom - follow the in-class instructions to setup the VM.
+A VMware-based CentOS 7 (64 bit) VM image is provided.
 Later on we will refer to this VM as the cs453 VM. (username/password: cs453/cs453, run commands with sudo to gain root privilege).
+You can also download a CentOS 7 (64 bit) and install it by yourself, and you can also use VirtualBox.

 ## Important notes

-You MUST build against the kernel version installed on the cs453 VM - but you can copy this same VM image into your own laptop, if you know how to run VMware-based virtual machines on your laptop.
+You MUST build against the kernel version installed on the cs453 VM.
 If you are unclear what kernel version to build against please ask do NOT just assume.
-The only time you will need to use root in this project is to load and unload the drivers.
-You should not use the root account for building, test, etc.
+You will need to use root in this project is to load and unload the drivers.

 # Specification